Snow-0/Suckless-Programs/README.md

 Configuration
 -------------
-The configuration of dwm is done by creating a custom config.def.h and (re)compiling the source code with:
+The configuration of dwm is done by creating editing the config.def.h and (re)compiling the source code with:

     make clean install